Skip to Main Content

 Program for Advancement of Learning (PAL)

 The internationally recognized Program for Advancement of Learning (PAL) is a comprehensive, fee-based support program providing assistance to students with specific learning disabilities and/or AD/HD with at least average to above average intelligence.
 Since 1970, when PAL was established in this country as the first program of its kind, PAL has focused on helping each participant to become a competent, effective, independent learner through heightened self-awareness.
 Students work in individual and/or small group classes with a PAL faculty member in accordance with their individualized learning needs.
 Classes focus on developing students’ understanding of the learning process, brain functions, and use of strategies in cognitive areas such as listening, speaking, reading, written expression, time management, organization, and spatial orientation.
-Each learner is asked to identify how s/he most effectively gains knowledge, what gets in the way of potential success, and what must be done to achieve the success s/he desires and deserves.
+Each learner is asked to identify how they most effectively gain knowledge, what gets in the way of potential success, and what must be done to achieve the success they desire and deserve.

 In the first year, students enroll in required courses bearing 1.5 credits each: PAL 1190 and 1200, The Learning Process I and II.